PerNilsson360/jstr/README.md

 schematron.
 Structural and "simple" data constraints should be enforced by validation using JSON schema [7].

-Schematron [6] is a XML language but this library implements a subset of it using JSON.
+Schematron [6] is a XML language but this software implements a subset of it using JSON.
 Schematron is a realtive simple language and relies on XPath to query and compare data.

-XPath has some features that are XML specic these are skipped in this implementation.
+XPath has some features that are XML specific these are skipped in this implementation.
 The following are some examples:

 - Attributes.